PlatonicRealm/PlatosRealm2/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 30

-title: Recent Posts
+title: Plato's Realm Blog
 subtitle:

 content: